dantefromhell/spaceport/README.md

 space to grow and gain clarity and transform into actionable projects.

 Inspired by the processes in the human brain, but for remote-first teams.

+## Phases

+As of 2022-10-15 development is planned in the following phases:
+- **Phase1** - Implementing an up-to-date *TW5-Bob* docker image + docker compose instructions + sane default configuration
+- **Phase2** - Adding collaborative editing
+- **Phase3** - Adding additional plugins to facilitate non-linear exploration and management of content